 Classical nomads, which move around the country constantly, make up to 30% of population, while all other population is forced to resettle from their previous settlements for once in their life (when they are conscripted to army).
 Army term is 10 years (not months), spanning from 18 years to 28 years of citizen's age.

 Army isn't a 'brute force' and 'cannon meat'.
 It is, basically, a big corporation of underpaid workers, which receive only housing, meal, uniform according to season, but no money.
-Money is saved on a blocked bank account.
-Instead, they have an election right.
+Money is saved on a temporary blocked bank account.
+Instead, conscripts have election rights.
 They construct most infrastructure projects and do the biggest amount of public works.

-After 10 years of service, Crimean soldier is decommissionned, bank money is unlocked, and a Crimean can use earned money to set up his own business (no tax unless it's international trade) or to get a minimal pension each month to sustain his own life.
-Usually, a decomissionned crimean soldier stays in the region of his service rather than return home.
+After 10 years of service, Crimean soldier is decommissionned, bank money is unlocked, and a Crimean citizen can use earned money to set up his own business (no tax unless it's international trade) or to get a minimal pension each month to sustain his own life.
+Usually, a decommissionned crimean soldier stays in the region of his service rather than returns home.

 The culture of Crimea is also mixed because of this lifestyle.